salvois/LargeXlsx/README.md

     XlsxWriter BeginRow()

-Call `SkipRows` to move the insertion point down by the specified count of rows, that will be left empty and unstylized.
+Call `SkipRows` to move the insertion point down by the specified count of rows, that will be left empty and unstyled.
 If a previous row was being written, it is finalized.
 Please note that `BeginRow` must be called anyways before starting to write a new row.

     XlsxWriter SkipRows(int rowCount)